Chillu1/ModiBuff/README.md

 So with 5_800 preallocated modifiers, the library will add 8ms to the game startup time.

 *DoT = InitDoTSeparateDamageRemove

+# Requirements

+ModiBuff is compatible with .NETStandard 1.1, C# 7.0

+For development net 6.0 is required to build and run all tests.
+The tests depend on NUnit, and benchmarks depend on BenchmarkDotNet.

 # Installation